top of page

 • 'I wish we could wave a magic wand and have a do over.
 What would your do over look like?'

 • For older kids: 'I'm wondering if sometimes I make it hard to tell the truth?
-What do YOU need from ME to feel comfortable sharing your truth?
-I'm not blaming you, I'm just wondering if there are things I'm doing that makes truth-telling hard or scary or you worry about me judging you?
-I wish we both felt we could trust each other enough to be able to share with each other.
+What do YOU need from ME to feel comfortable sharing the truth?
+I'm not blaming you, I'm just wondering if there are things I'm doing that makes truth-telling hard or scary and you worry about me judging you?
+I wish we both felt we could trust each other enough to be able to share with each other.'

 I hope you can play with these practices.
-Ask questions if they feel like they won't work in your family as maybe I can support so they will.
+Ask questions if you feel like they won't work in your family as maybe working with a parent coach is just the support that will make all the difference.

 Comments